rleons/nefertiti-scripts/README.md

 ```
 --exchange    - Currently supports Binance (BINA) and KuCoin (KUCN)
 --quote       - Script will filter markets by specified quote (Ex: BTC, ETH, USDT)
---top         - The amount or market pairs you want the script to output, ordered by BTC volume.
+--top         - The amount or market pairs you want the script to output, ordered by quote volume.
 --minchange   - 0.05 is a default value and refers to 5% minimum change in the last 24h.
 --maxchange   - 0.15 is a default value and refers to 15% maximum change in the last 24h.
 ```